Joe Denly: Domestic career

-Denly improved on his first-class high score in May 2016 when he scored 206 not out in the first innings of a match against Northamptonshire, his maiden first-class double century.
+Denly improved his first-class high score in May 2016 when he scored 206 not out in the first innings of a match against Northamptonshire, his maiden first-class double century.
 He signed a long-term contract extension during August 2016, having made headlines earlier in the year when he retired not out in a County Championship match against Derbyshire at Derby when his wife went into labour unexpectedly early with the couple's first child.
-At the beginning of 2016, Denly gave up alcohol for a year in order to raise money for Cancer Research UK and the Professional Cricketers' Association benevolent fund, raising more than £4,000.
+At the beginning of 2016, Denly gave up alcohol for a year to raise money for Cancer Research UK and the Professional Cricketers' Association benevolent fund, raising more than £4,000.
 After signing a contract extension in August 2016, Denly further improved his first-class high score on 21 May 2017 when he made 227 in the second innings of a Championship match against Worcestershire.
 His innings put Kent on course for victory, but Worcestershire successfully chased a target of 399 the following day.

 The 2018 domestic season saw Denly lead the MVP rankings in the Royal London Cup and T20 Blast and win the overall MVP award.
 He signed a contract extension during the season and scored centuries in both one-day competitions, setting a new List A record highest score for Kent with a score of 150 against Glamorgan at Canterbury and, against Surrey at The Oval, became the first player in any form of T20 cricket to score a century and take a hat-trick in the same match.
-During the season he scored three Championship centuries, scored 1,729 runs and bowled far more frequently than in the past, taking 57 wickets in all formats of the game, including 23 in the County Championship at a bowling average of 18.5.
+During the season he scored three Championship centuries and 1,729 runs and bowled far more frequently than in the past, taking 57 wickets in all formats of the game, including 23 in the County Championship at a bowling average of 18.5.
 At the end of the season he was voted Players' Player of the Year at the Professional Cricketers' Association awards, beating teammate Matt Henry and Surrey batsman Rory Burns and was called into the England squad for the first time since 2010.

+Denly announced on 17 July 2026 that he would retire from cricket at the end of the 2026 season.
+On 31 July 2026, Denly played his final game for Kent against Somerset in the 2026 One-Day Cup.